Calmac website search form

 How Island Hopping works

 Travelling from one island to another is a great way to explore the west coast of Scotland - building an itinerary that suits you best.
 Decide on which destinations you would like to explore and package them in the one itinerary.
 We suggest you can travel in either direction.
-Your itinerary can be purchased using our multiple-journey ticket option, where you can purchase a ticket for each leg of the journey in one transaction.
+Your itinerary can be purchased using our multi-island ticket option, where you can purchase a ticket for each leg of the journey in one transaction.

 When you're ready to make your reservation, you can do this online in one transaction, adding more than one route, your companions and vehicle(s) to your multiple journey booking.*